-Applications must be accompanied by an acknowledgement and endorsement letter from the chapter’s chair on behalf of the executive committee or officiating body of the chapter.
+- The application must be accompanied by an acknowledgment and endorsement letter from the chapter’s chair on behalf of the executive committee or officiating body of the chapter.

-The chair of the recipient chapter will be notified in March before the annual meeting at which the presentation will be made.
-The recipient chapter/chapter’s representative assumes all costs of attending the meeting and the ceremony at which the presentation is made.
-If there are no appropriate projects, the association may elect not to make the award in a given year.
+The chair of the recipient chapter will be notified in March.
+The recipient chapter receives a cash award of $500 after the annual conference.
+The cash award is earmarked for enhancing the programming of the recipient chapter’s annual or regular membership conference.
+If there are no appropriate projects, the association may elect not to present the award in a given year.

 Past Award Recipients

 - 2023: South Central Chapter of the Medical Library Association: For its project to engage students and early career librarians.

 - 2022: Midcontinental Chapter of the Medical Library Association: For its project to publish the chapter Annual Meeting Proceedings.